|Semester 1 Credit Value:||20|

 To build students’ capacity to analyse comparatively:

-To enable students to apply theoretical and analytical insight to ethnographic evidence and popular cultural forms; and
+To enable students to apply theoretical and analytical insight to ethnographic evidence and popular cultural forms;

 To develop critical analytical reading and writing skills.